When to review & update your health insurance cover

 If you have an existing medical condition, you'll still be able to take out health cover but you may need to wait longer to have any related treatment covered.
 Be sure to take note of waiting periods and become familiar with pre-existing conditions so you don't end up disappointed with your cover selection later on, and consulting your doctor may assist when considering your health needs.

 Another thing to consider with comparing Hospital cover is your excess.
 This is the amount you'll need to contribute if you have to go to hospital – the lower it is though, the higher your premiums are likely to be.
-For example, nib's Basic Hospital cover has an excess of $500 to keep your regular payments down.

 Same as you did with your Hospital cover comparison, when you start to compare Extras cover options, shop around and consider which services you may want cover for.
 Extras cover can include items such as dentist and optometrist visits, as well as things like physiotherapy or chiropractic treatments and hearing aids.

 Once you have checked that the services you want are included in the cover you're looking at, confirm if any waiting periods apply and take note of the annual limits.
 Your annual limit is the total amount you'll be able to get back from your claims on that particular service over the year.
 Different limits may apply depending on your level of Extras cover.